rafaelorozco/rafaelorozco.github.io/_pages/about.md

 ---
 Email: rorozco@gatech.edu

-I am a final semester PhD student and in the job market for Spring 2025.
+I am a PhD student at the [Seismic Laboratory Imaging and Modeling ]([https://arxiv.org/pdf/2404.00075](https://slim.gatech.edu/)) and in the job market for Spring 2025.

 My research is in generative machine learning for uncertainty quantification of inverse problems.
 My main research contributions are in implementing generative networks that learn to sample from the Bayesian posterior of realistic inverse problems.